University of Chicago Law School, J.D., 2001

 Andy is an exceptional lawyer—highly efficient and very easy to work with.
 Chief legal officer, Private investment company

-Andy began his legal career at Vinson & Elkins, where he focused on commercial litigation and international arbitration.
-He was later recruited by King & Spalding, where he practiced until co-founding Schiffer Hicks Johnson in 2007.
+Andy began his legal career at leading national law firms, where he focused on commercial litigation and international arbitration before co-founding Schiffer Hicks Johnson in 2007.

 - Represented client in a $200 million expert determination concerning the construction of a gas processing plant in west Texas and the execution of a Gas Treatment and CO2 Delivery Agreement.
 Despite conceding liability for substantial penalties owing due to our client’s failure to deliver contractually required volumes of CO2, we obtained a reduction in liability of approximately $20 million by arguing offsets from a separate contract between the parties and compensation for CO2 deliveries from a time period not contemplated by the contract.